Lenovo Thinkpad X1 Fold Series

 Single Review, online available, Long, Date: 04/22/2021

-Source: Techaeris English EN→zh-CN
+Source: Techaeris EN→zh-CN

 The ThinkPad X1 Fold is a solid first attempt at folding a laptop/tablet from Lenovo.
 As with any new category of device, it’s not for everyone; it’s expensive, it has some improvements that Lenovo could make, but early adopters will enjoy this device for what it is.
 If you’re looking for a seasoned and proven device, you should wait; Lenovo will improve this.
 Waiting will also bring the cost down, especially when other manufacturers enter the same market.